 \subsection{Recurrent Pose Alignment}

-\textbf{MapFormer}: Based on Transformer architecture it has two components: Attention and Pose Mapping Aggregator.
-Given source image $I_S$ and target pose image $P$, these are mapped to respective latent representations using VAE encoder.
-Attention in \textit{MapFormer} consists of both Self-Attention and Cross-Attention blocks for both $I_S$ and $P$ respectively.
-Both blocks perform the region specific attention to introduce the effect of multi-level warping from global $\rightarrow$ non local region $\rightarrow$ local region.
-This is inspired from \cite{cohen2016group, cohen2018spherical, henriques2017warped, liu2019gift} where warping the source image multiple times is done to cope up with the warping deformations due to non-equivariant feature maps for both images.
-Specifically, for the coordinate point $\mathbf{x}$, the region $\mathscr{N}(\mathbf{x})$, query $Q$, key $K$ and value $V$, the self-attention ($\textrm{self}(.)$) and cross-attention ($\textrm{cross}(.)$) is given as follows:
+\textbf{MapFormer}: Given the source image $I_S$ and the target pose image $P$, these are mapped to their respective latent representations using VAE encoder.
+These latent representations are then fed to two key components: Attention and Pose Mapping Aggregator.
+Attention in \textit{MapFormer} consists of both Self-Attention and Cross-Attention blocks for $I_S$ and $P$ respectively.
+Both blocks perform region-specific attention to introduce the effect of multi-level warping from global $\rightarrow$ non-local region $\rightarrow$ local region.
+This is inspired by \cite{cohen2016group, cohen2018spherical, henriques2017warped, liu2019gift}, where multi-level warping of the source image is performed to cope with warping deformations due to non-equivariant feature maps for both images.
+Specifically, for the coordinate point $\mathbf{x}$, the region $\mathscr{N}(\mathbf{x})$, query $Q$, key $K$, and value $V$, the self-attention ($\textrm{self}(.)$) and cross-attention ($\textrm{cross}(.)$) are given as follows:

-where $i, j$ refers to the indices of images denoting the query from one and key, value from another. $D$ is the depth of convolution layer calculating the representation of region $\mathscr{N}(x)$.
-Similar to previous works\cite{shao2021localtrans, xu2022gmflow}, residual connection, layer normalization and feed forward layers has been used as shown in Fig. \ref{fig:architecture}.
-Only 1 layer of self-attention and cross-attention is used with different kernel sizes for fixed depth $D$ of convolution layer. \\ \textbf{Pose Mapping Aggregator}: Pose aggregation is done for different kernels to accumulate the interaction between source image and target pose from global to localised regions.
-After calculating the intra/inter correspondences between source image and target pose for a given region $\mathscr{N}(\mathbf{x})$, the correlation between localised regions is given as:
+where $i$ and $j$ refer to the indices of images, denoting the query from one and the key, value from another. $D$ is the depth of the convolution layer calculating the representation of the region $\mathscr{N}(x)$.
+Similar to previous works \cite{shao2021localtrans, xu2022gmflow}, residual connection, layer normalization, and feed-forward layers have been used, as shown in Fig.\ref{fig:architecture}.
+Only 1 layer of self-attention and cross-attention is used with different kernel sizes for a fixed depth $D$ of the convolution layer.\\ \textbf{Pose Mapping Aggregator}: Pose aggregation is performed with different kernels to accumulate the interaction between the source image and the target pose from global to localized regions.
+After calculating the intra/inter correspondences between the source image and the target pose for a given region $\mathscr{N}(\mathbf{x})$, the correlation between localized regions is determined as: